 - Glove material – leather, canvas, metal mesh, etc.

 - Temperature the gloves will be used in

 In some workplaces, like healthcare facilities, disposable gloves will do the trick, while in professions like welding, a worker will need a pair heavy duty, fire resistant gloves.
 It is important for a facility manager to understand the hazards in the workplace and the correct level of protection needed.

 There are touchscreen gloves allowing workers to operate a touchscreen while still protecting their hand, gloves with a strong grip to them, insulated gloves that protect against electrocution, gloves that will protect hands from impact, and even gloves designed to effectively work with power tools.
 It is important for facility or safety managers should purchase gloves that fit comfortably.

 Finally, visual communication can be extremely important for hand safety.
-Safety labels and signs should be placed on or around machines that require the worker to don safety gloves.
+PPE safety labels and signs should be placed on or around machines that require the worker to don safety gloves.
 This could be for food prep areas, dangerous machineries, or hazardous equipment.